 But, how do you ensure that your small business website appears at the top of the Search Engine Result Page (SERP)?

-To climb to the top of SERP, you need to make sure that you need to have a website content strategy, blogpost strategy, choose the precise keywords, generate backlinks, etc.
+To climb to the top of SERP, you need to make sure that you need to have a website content strategy, blogpost strategy, choose the precise keywords, generate backlinks, etc. There are many agencies providing SEO services.
+They can help you with your overall SEO strategy.

 You can use some of the keyword research tools for your small business: